alphagov/govuk-design-system/src/accessibility/index.md

 ## Accessibility statement

-[Our accessibility statement](/accessibility-statement/) helps not just end users but also service teams to understand how accessibile GOV.UK Frontend, its documentation website and this website are.
+[Our accessibility statement](/accessibility-statement/) helps not just end users but also service teams to understand how accessible GOV.UK Frontend, its documentation website and this website are.

 ## Accessibility in the Service Manual